BrutalApe/rubik/Readme.md

+Version 0.1
 Features:
 - Cube Generation.
 Click the numbered button to generate that size of cube.
 Press the Back button to go back to cube selection.
+You can then pick an axis, move up or down that axis, and rotate the side.
 -    Use W,S to rotate on X axis
 -    Use A,D to rotate on Y axis
 -    Use Q,E to rotate on Z axis